LinkedIn Guide

 This will lead people straight to your website where they can learn more about your business.

-#2 Recruit Top Talent
+#2 Recruit top talent

-LinkedIn already has a reputation when it comes to recruitment.
 It's a free, mobile-friendly platform designed for both job seekers and recruiters.

 Moreover, the talent pool on the platform is unmatched.
 You can easily catch their attention with a company page.